-For development and demonstration purposes, it will be necessary to run one author and one publish instance.
+For development and demonstration purposes, it is necessary to run one author and one publish instance.

-To do so, follow the basic AEM Getting Started instructions, which will result in:
+To do so, follow the basic Adobe Experience Manager (AEM) Getting Started instructions, which result in the following:

 For AEM Communities,

 The Author environment is for:

 This tutorial creates an engagement community site and is based on AEM Communities 6.2 feature pack version 1.10.

 To ensure the latest feature pack is installed, visit: